-The Excess & Surplus Lines market (E&S or surplus lines market) is a critical part of the insurance industry, and growth has accelerated as the market has become harder.
+The Excess & Surplus Lines market (E&S or surplus lines market), part of the specialty lines segment in insurance, is a critical part of the insurance industry, and growth has accelerated as the market has become harder.

 Business flow to the E&S market is up over 20%, although there is significant variation by state.
 Despite covid, 2020 E&S premium is growing based on early indications, according to The State of Surplus Lines Insurance: Busy Solving Risk Puzzles in a Complex World in Insurance Journal (here).